Suicide Club (film): Plot

 Kiyoko is captured by a group led by a man named Genesis, whose hideout is a small subterranean bowling alley, where he resides with four glam-rock cohorts.
 Genesis performs a song while a girl in a white sack is brutally raped and killed right in front of Kiyoko.
 Kiyoko contacts authorities with information about Genesis.
-On May 31, the police arrest Genesis, whom they assume to be the leader of the "Suicide Club".
+On May 31, the police arrest Genesis, who boasts about being the leader of the "Suicide Club".

 On June 1, Mitsuko goes to Masa's home to return his helmet.
 She observes posters of pop group Dessert on the wall and notices a pattern on the fingers of the group that corresponds to the letters on a telephone keypad spelling out the word "suicide".
 The boy from earlier calls to inform her that there is no "Suicide Club" and invite her to a secret concert.

-On June 2, at the concert, Mitsuko sneaks into the backstage area and sees a group of young children in the audience.
+The next day, at the concert, Mitsuko sneaks into the backstage area and sees a group of young children in the audience.
 They ask her if she is connected to herself.
-When she asserts that she is, they cheer before leading her into a room and cutting the butterfly tattoo out of her skin.
+When she asserts that she is, they cheer before leading her into a room and cutting the butterfly tattoo out of her skin with a kezuriki.

-A new roll of skin ends up with the police; Shibusawa recognizes Mitsuko's tattoo.
+A new roll of skin ends up with the police.
+Shibusawa recognizes Mitsuko's tattoo.
 That evening, he sees Mitsuko at the train station and grabs her hand, but she pulls away.
 She boards the train and stares at Shibusawa as it departs the station.

 Dessert later announces their disbandment and offers gratitude for their fans' support before performing their final song, "Live as You Please".